01 Getting Started

 2. Configure the condition to Account Number Equals Field Account Number.
 Click the Apply button.

-This process will not require any mapping as we will not be creating a record.
+This process will not require mapping as we will not create a record.

 Screenshot of the conditions tab for map salesforce fields